leukemia-kispi/HiChIP-Analysis/HiChIP.md

 ## Execute the Aligment Script

 Run the HiChIP_mergedRep.sh script.
-You will be promted to provide the main working directory where you setup the directory architecture by executing DirectoyrArchitecture.sh.
-The read files that you put in the 1.Rawdata should have the expected sample nomenclature HiChIP_<CellLine>_<conditions>_Rep<NUMBERS>_suffix.
-Fill these out when promted.
+You will be promted to provide the main working directory, should be same for where you setup the directory architecture by executing DirectoyrArchitecture.sh.
+The read files for your samples should be allocated to folder 1.Rawdata should.
+Make sure sample name will follow stucture HiChIP_<CellLine>_<conditions>_Rep<NUMBERS>_suffix, you can use the HiChIP_ID.txt file to have the script make the change.

 ```
-bash HiChIP_meredRep.sh
+bash HiChIP_mergedRep.sh
 ```

 The script will:
+- Adjust the sample names accordign to HiCHIP_ID.txt
 - Initiate DovetailHiChIP conda environment
-- Trim adapters and short reads
+- Trim adapters and short reads, generate fastqc after trimming
-- Merge trimmed replicate reads for alignment
+- Merge trimmed replicate reads before alignment
 - Perform paired alignment using bwa-mem, pairtools and samtools
 - Generate bigwig files for IGV browsing
 - Generate .hic files for Juicebox tool browsing